 Once the retina separates from the eye-wall it must be surgically pushed back into place; the causative retinal breaks are then “glued” with laser photocoagulation or cryotherapy.
 There are several surgical options available for repairing retinal detachment.
 Scleral buckling pushes the “wall against the wallpaper” whereas pneumatic retinopexy and vitrectomy push the “wallpaper against the wall.”
 Surgery is usually performed within a day or two of diagnosis, particularly if the macula and central vision are not yet affected.

 This surgical procedure has been in use for more than 40 years, and, until approximately 25 years ago, was the only procedure available.
 It is still commonly used for rhegmatogenous retinal detachments, especially when there are no complicating factors.
 The procedure involves localizing the position of all the retinal breaks, treating all retinal breaks with the cryoprobe and supporting all the retinal breaks with a scleral buckle.
 The buckle is usually a piece of silicone sponge or solid silicone.
-The type and shape of the buckle varies depending on the location and number of retinal breaks.
+The type and shape of the buckle vary depending on the location and number of retinal breaks.
 The buckle is sewn onto the outer wall of the eyeball (sclera) to create an indentation or buckle effect inside the eye.
 The buckle is positioned so that it pushes in on the retinal break and effectively closes the break.
 Once the break is closed, the fluid under the retina (subretinal fluid) will usually spontaneously resolve over 1–2 days.
 Sometimes the surgeon elects to drain the subretinal fluid at the time of surgery.
-Most often, a scleral buckle procedure can be done under local anesthesia and as same day surgery (in and out of the hospital on the same day).
+Most often, a scleral buckle procedure can be done under local anesthesia and as same-day surgery (in and out of the hospital on the same day).
 Postoperatively, there are usually no positioning requirements and one can resume most activities within several days (except for anything that would jar the head).